MicrosoftEdge/WebView2Feedback/specs/HttpStatusCode.md

 the NavigationCompleted event.

 # Description
-The `NavigationCompletedEventArgs` interface will be given a new property, `StatusCode`, which has the HTTP status code of the navigation if it involved an HTTP request.
+The `NavigationCompletedEventArgs` interface will be given a new property, `HttpStatusCode`, which has the HTTP status code of the navigation if it involved an HTTP request.
 For instance, this will usually be 200 if the request was successful, 404 if a page was not found, etc.  See https://developer.mozilla.org/en-US/docs/Web/HTTP/Status for a list of common status codes.

-The `StatusCode` property will be 0 in the following cases:
+The `HttpStatusCode` property will be 0 in the following cases:
 * The navigation did not involve an HTTP request.
 For instance, if it was a navigation to a file:// URL, or if it was a same-document navigation.
 * The navigation failed before a response was received.
 For instance, if the hostname was not